lexinor/VB-AC/README.md

 **I recommend reading the README as SQL is needed to make the script work!**

-## Support
-[Discord] Join My Discord if you need any help, or open a Issue in this repository : https://discord.gg/AB9aSU7Thc

 ## Contributions

 Any contribution to the project is ** highly appreciated **.